freshworks/crayons/packages/crayons-core/src/components/icon/readme.md

 1. Enable fw-icon as an optimized renderer for SVG with built-in functions such as Intersection-Observer and Fetch-API Memoization.
    Go through the docs to understand the various props it supports.
-2. Providing icon-support for crayons-system components and also exposing crayons-icon set for public use with inbuilt support for external icon-libraries also.
+2. Providing icon-support for crayons-system components and also exposing crayons-icon set/tooling for public use.
 3. Icons can convey all sorts of semantic meaningful information rather than just being decorational.
+In order to keep icons on the accessibility tree, just pass the 'label' props and fw-icon handles the assistive sr-compliance.
+4. Enable Crayons-Icon lib to support external icon libraries.
+You can register/unregister external icon libraries and also apply mutation to all/selected icons.
+   See usage docs.
+5. Icons can convey all sorts of semantic meaningful information rather than just being decorational.
 In order to keep icons on the accessibility tree, just pass the 'label' props and fw-icon handles the assistive sr-compliance.

 ## Examples Live